 - any restrictions in the countries to which the employees will be visiting.

 The quarantine rules are reviewed regularly so employers should regularly check for up to date government advice.

 Some people don’t have to comply with all of the COVID travel requirements, because of the jobs they do.
 Government guidance lists an extensive range of jobs which explains which restrictions apply and which do not apply for each job.

 For example, the requirement to provide contact details and address data may not apply to diplomats and consular officials, defence personnel and certain contractors or officials working on essential border security.
 Special rules apply to those who regularly work abroad who travel to and from another country for work at least once a week are also exempt.

 There is a long list of other exceptions for certain occupations including seasonal agricultural workers, BBC broadcasting network and services staff, certain health or care professionals, certain oil and gas workers, road hauliers, nuclear personnel, specialist aerospace engineers, people engaged in urgent or essential work on electronic communications networks.
 Other occupations include nurses from red list countries coming to take up NHS employment.
-A full list of the exceptions can be accessed on the Government website in conjunction with the national lockdown rules.
+A full list of the exceptions can be accessed on the government website.

 Q: Can employers insist employees work from home following their return from abroad even if the country they were in wasn’t on the red list?

 Many employers can insist that employees who can work from home should do so.
 The best approach is to agree in advance with employees when they will return to the office following their return from abroad.